Husøy Church (Solund): History

 The new chapel was built in the fall of 1717 or the spring of 1718 on the small island of Husøy, just west of the large island of Ytre Sula.
 It was a small white church with its nave measuring 7.5x6.3 m with a low steeple.
 The new church could seat about 120 people.
 The church site was not the greatest.
 By 1755, the church records show that the wooden beams supporting the floor were already rotting.
 Also, there was very little soil on the rocky island, so it was very difficult to bury coffins in the churchyard.
 In 1787, the church was repaired with the hopes that it would last another 100 years.
 During the 1800s, the area had increased in population so that the congregation was nearly 500 people.

 In 1888, Husøy was split out from the vast Eivindvig prestegjeld, becoming a parish of its own.
 This meant that Husøy Church was the only church to serve the new parish, and it was located in the far western part of the municipality on a small island, so it was rather difficult to get to.
 It was eventually decided to move the church again.
 It was moved to the village of Kolgrov on the western coast of Ytre Sula island.
 The church was designed by Peter Andersen and the lead builder was Peter Gabrielsen.
 Construction of the new building began in the spring of 1896.
 The new church was consecrated on 15 October 1896.
 When the new church was completed, the old church on Husøy was sold and torn down.
-The materials were used to build a prayer house in Leirvåg in Lindås.
+The materials were used to build a prayer house in Leirvåg in Lindås Municipality.